-• Approves the Governor's May Revision proposal for \$34.4 million (\$15.4 million General Fund) ongoing to establish a permanent back-up provider system for IHSS recipients to avoid disruptions to caregiving due to an immediate need or emergency.
+- Approves the Governor's May Revision proposal for \$34.4 million (\$15.4 million General Fund) ongoing to establish a permanent back-up provider system for IHSS recipients to avoid disruptions to caregiving due to an immediate need or emergency.
 A portion of the funding is for transition activities and is intended to allow counties to maintain existing emergency back-up provider services until October 2022 when the permanent system is implemented.
 The average monthly caseload in this program is estimated to be 601,000 recipients in 2022-23.
-Approves modified trailer bill language to require the adoption of regulations by a date certain and other potential changes pending feedback from stakeholders.
+Approves modified trailer bill language. - Approves \$3.4 million General Fund one-time to reprogram Case Management Information and Payrolling System (CMIPS) for CalSavers access for IHSS providers. - Approves trailer bill language regarding in-person orientations for IHSS providers.

-- Approves \$41.6 million General Fund in 2022-23 and ongoing, with placeholder trailer bill language, for natural disaster relief pay for IHSS providers. - Approves \$3.4 million General Fund one-time in 2022-23, with placeholder trailer bill language, to reprogram Case Management Information and Payrolling System (CMIPS) for CalSavers access for IHSS providers. - Approves placeholder trailer bill language regarding in-person orientations for IHSS providers. - Approves supplemental report language to: (1) track IHSS terminations and possible coverage under the IHSS Residual program as Medi-Cal redeterminations begin again in 2022-23; and (2) review, with Health counterparts and the Department of Health Care Services included, how the redetermination process currently functions and if simplifications can be made to prevent inappropriate Medi-Cal terminations, particularly for vulnerable populations. - Approves the Governor's May Revision proposed trailer bill language as placeholder on the IHSS 7 Percent County Withhold Clean-up. - Defers action on the Governor's May Revision proposed trailer bill language on the Employer of IHSS Providers to the policy process. - Approves the Governor's Electronic Visit Verification (EVV) Permanent Resources January proposal, with \$1.5 million General Fund for seven permanent positions to administer the EVV and IHSS social worker training.
+- Approves supplemental report language to: (1) track IHSS terminations and possible coverage under the IHSS Residual program as Medi-Cal redeterminations begin again in 2022-23; and (2) review, with Health counterparts and the Department of Health Care Services included, how the redetermination process currently functions and if simplifications can be made to prevent inappropriate Medi-Cal terminations, particularly for vulnerable populations. - Approves the Governor's May Revision proposed trailer bill language regarding the IHSS 7 Percent County Withhold Clean-up. - Defers action on the Governor's proposed trailer bill language on the Employer of IHSS Providers. - Approves the Governor's Electronic Visit Verification (EVV) Permanent Resources January proposal, with \$1.5 million General Fund for seven permanent positions to administer the EVV and IHSS social worker training.